JEDI Basic References

-Whose Land, a web-based app, is focused on present-day Canada and also helps users geographically identify Indigenous Nations and territories.
+Whose Land, a web-based app, is focused on present-day Canada and also helps users geographically identify Indigenous nations and territories.
 The website includes other resources, such as videos reflecting on the importance of land acknowledgements and Indigenous relationships to land.

-The "Guide to Indigenous Land and Territorial Acknowledgements for Cultural Institutions" by Felicia Garcia offers definitions, context, suggestions, and resources for institutions such as museums, archives, libraries, and universities developing land acknowledgments.
+This guide created by Felicia Garcia offers definitions, context, suggestions, and resources for institutions such as museums, archives, libraries, and universities developing land acknowledgments.

-The Know The Land Territories Campaign from the Laurier Students' Public Interest Research Group includes resources on how to compose land acknowledgments and move beyond them, with a few examples.
+This campaign from the Laurier Students' Public Interest Research Group includes resources on how to compose land acknowledgments and move beyond them, with a few examples.

-The "Guide to Indigenous land acknowledgement" from the Native Governance Center details how to prepare land acknowledgments and move beyond them.
+This guide from the Native Governance Center details how to prepare land acknowledgments and move beyond them.

-Oregon State University includes resources for preparing land acknowledgments and moving beyond them.
+Oregon State University's webpage on Land Acknowledgements includes resources for preparing land acknowledgments and moving beyond them.

-The magazine article “Land Acknowledgements And How We Relate To The Trails We Run" written by Dr. Lydia Jennings (UA PhD graduate) in Trail Runner Magazine shares insights on the practice of giving land acknowledgments.
+The magazine article “Land Acknowledgements And How We Relate To The Trails We Run" written by Dr. Lydia Jennings (UArizona PhD graduate) in Trail Runner Magazine shares insights on the practice of giving land acknowledgments.

 In the radio segment “'I regret it': Hayden King on writing Ryerson University's territorial acknowledgement” on CBC Radio, Hayden King reflects on the limitations of land acknowledgements and the not-so-promising characteristics of their use today.